sciactive/nephele/packages/adapter-file-system/README.md

 # Options / Defaults

-- `root` = `process.cwd()`: The absolute path of the directory that acts as the root directory for the service.
+- `root`: The absolute path of the directory that acts as the root directory for the service.
-- `pam` = `true`: Whether PAM authentication should be used.
-Otherwise, the server will be completely open and any username/password will work.
+- `usernamesMapToSystemUsers`: Whether the usernames provided by the authenticator map directly to system usernames.
 - `contentEtagMaxMB` = `100`: The maximum filesize in megabytes to calculate etags by a CRC-32C checksum of the file contents.

+## usernamesMapToSystemUsers

+If this is set to true, and they don't, you **will** see errors.
+The adapter will attempt to `chown` files to the user who is currently authenticated.

 ## contentEtagMaxMB